Special and Intermediate rates

-What are the Special Rate, Temporary Special Rate and Intermediate Rate of disability pension?
+What are the Special Rate, Temporary Special Rate and Intermediate Rate of Disability Compensation Payment?

-A disability pension is paid to compensate veterans for conditions (i.e. injuries or diseases) caused or aggravated by war service or certain defence service on behalf of Australia.
+A Disability Compensation Payment is paid to compensate veterans for conditions (i.e. injuries or diseases) caused or aggravated by war service or certain defence service on behalf of Australia.

 Higher rates of pension, such as Special and Intermediate Rates, are known as Above General Rate (AGR) pensions and are payable if you are severely incapacitated and unable to earn a normal wage because of the effects of your accepted condition/s on your capacity to work.
 In order for you to be considered for an AGR pension, your degree of incapacity must be determined to be at least 70%.

 The Special Rate is also commonly known as totally and permanently incapacitated (T&PI) pension.
-The purpose of the Special Rate of pension is to provide for severely disabled veterans who are unable to have a normal working life because of a permanent incapacity resulting from their war or defence service.
+The purpose of the Special Rate of Disability Compensation Payment is to provide for severely disabled veterans who are unable to have a normal working life because of a permanent incapacity resulting from their war or defence service.